-Mr. Unerkov is the current Chairman of a financial technology company (Fintech) using automation, big data and artificial intelligence to deliver credit risk analysis to the fixed income markets and the Chairman of a company focussed on Battery Electric Vehicles (BEV) and Fuel Cell Electric Vehicles (FCEV) for the Asia Pacific region to provide multiple clean energy solutions in electric, hydrogen fuel cell & methanol for a comprehensive ecosystem in clean energy commercial transportation.
+Mr. Unerkov is the current Chairman of a financial technology company (Fintech) using automation, big data and artificial intelligence to deliver credit risk analysis to the fixed income markets and the Chairman of a company focussed on providing clean energy charging, energy storage solutions and zero emission mobility.
 Mr. Unerkov is a former Chairman and Executive director of Integrated Media Technology Limited, a company listed on the Nasdaq Capital Markets.

-Other current ASX directorships
+Other current ASX directorships Nil